 Waste Management Home

 By using your Blue Box and Green Bin together, you’ll find that there’s very little household garbage left over.
-As a result, garbage will be picked up every other week.
+As a result, garbage is picked up every other week.
 To find out when your collection day is, check out the link below.

 Green Bin Program Frequently Asked Questions

 Can I put plastic bags in the Green Bin?

 No, compostable bags must be used to line either your In-house Bin or the Green Bin.
 Please do not double bag or put extra plastic in your Green Bin as this material will have to be separated out again later in the process.

 Is there a limit on how much household organics I can place out for collection?

 No, there is no limit as long as the organics are in either the Green Bin or a compostable bag beside the Green Bin.
 Remember to keep within the 18 kg weight limit.

 Can I place leaf and yard waste in with my organics?